Soil and Human Health

 - Bug-Spray (Especially during the summer)

-- Closed toed shoes that can get a little dirty.
+- Closed toed shoes or boots that can get a little dirty are ideal.

 - Check the weather forecast and dress appropriately.

-- It can be windy out on the farm, so we recommend always bringing a jacket or windbreaker.
+- It can be windy out on the farm, so we recommend always bringing a jacket or windbreaker (especially in the spring and fall).

 - If you are doing a service project, please make sure that you are dressed appropriately for the type of project you will be working on.